-(D) The immunities from civil liability and disciplinary action conferred by this section are in addition to and not in limitation of any immunity conferred on a mental health professional or organization by any other section of the Revised Code or by judicial precedent.
+(E) The immunities from civil liability and disciplinary action conferred by this section are in addition to and not in limitation of any immunity conferred on a mental health professional or organization or on a physician, physician assistant, advanced practice registered nurse, certified mental health assistant, or hospital by any other section of the Revised Code or by judicial precedent.

-(E) This section does not affect the civil rights of a mental health client or patient under Ohio or federal law.
+(F) This section does not affect the civil rights of a mental health client or patient under Ohio or federal law.